VirgilSecurity/virgil-purekit-net/README.md

 ### Verify user's passw0rd

-Use this flow when a user already has his or her own `passw0rd_record` in your database.
-This function lets you verify user's password with encrypted `password_record` from your DB user's password every time when user sign in.
-You have to pass his or her `passw0rd_record` from your DB into an `VerifyAsync` function:
+Use this flow when a user already has his or her own `record` in your database.
+This function lets you verify user's password with encrypted `record` from your DB user's password every time when user sign in.
+You have to pass his or her `record` from your DB into an `VerifyAsync` function:

 ```cs
 // get user's encrypted password record from your users DB